microsoft/FluidFramework/server/routerlicious/packages/protocol-base/README.md

 # @fluidframework/protocol-base

+## Purpose
-Shared protocol code for client and service to share.
-Manages the lifetime of Quorum and proposals that needs to be consistent across client and service.
-It also provides utilities for facilitating summary creation.
+The purpose of @fluidframework/protocol-base is to manage the lifetime of Quorum and proposals that needs to be consistent across client and service and blob implementation.
+It was intially part of the server release group but now has been moved to the client release group.

 ## Quorum and Proposal